weijiekoh/perpetualpowersoftau/0073_derya_response/README.md

-See `attestation_0073.txt` in this directory for Derya's attestation.
+See [`this link`](https://github.com/deryakarl/powersoftau-challege_0073_response/blob/main/README.md) for Derya's attestation.
+Details have been duplicated below.

 Hash of the [`challenge`](https://storage.googleapis.com/ppot/challenge_0073) file for verification: